 - Mister spray bottle for water (blending paint)

 I chose a beautiful color called In The Navy.
 A rich masculine blue that will be perfect for this makeover.
 Before blending paint colors together on your furniture, be sure to paint a good base coat and allow to dry 24 hours.
 2-3 coats if necessary for full coverage.
 This will allow the base coat to hold up to fresh paint and water from the fine mist sprayer that you’ll need to blend with.
 If you don’t allow the base coat to completely dry, you will risk pulling back the paint down to the wood when you begin blending your paint colors.
 Don’t get in a hurry and with this step.

 Blending paint on the front of the drawers with Driftwood added a bit of visual interest.
 Nothing fancy but just enough to dry the eye in.
 Need a little help with this technique?
 Watch this quick video tutorial to learn more.

 Dixie Belle makes a radical sealer for those high traffic areas and ones that need a bit of water resistance.
 It’s called Gator Hide.
 I apply it with a sponge.

 The Results of Blending Paint on Your Furniture

 Hey, thanks for joining me.
 I’m always sharing my projects.
 Do you prefer a clean looking, classic piece of furniture?
+I have on those too!
 CLICK HERE to see a beautiful farmhouse style makeover.
 It’s a classic!

 Until the next project… xo, Do